Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 the program checks if `backgroundFlag` was set or not.
 If it was set, then the program execution is run in a child so the parent can continue to accept commands from the user.
 Otherwise the program runs in the parent.
-The reason the size of the argList is hard coded to 1 is that cd only accepts one argument, which is the path to the directory to change to.
+The reason the size of the argList is hard coded to 1 in cd is it can only accept one argument, which is the path to the new directory.
 If the directory change fails, an error is returned.

 Normal commands are run in `normalCommand`, which calls `runCommand()` on each